mohamadi-sara20/rst-qud-comparison/README.md

 python3 convert_rst2qud.py rst/parenthetical qud-output
 ```

-(We will update this repository to make it possible to go from an .rs3 xml file, to a parenthetical tree format, to the a QUD-like format.)
+(We will update this repository to make it possible to go from an .rs3 xml file, to a parenthetical tree format, to a QUD-like format.)